anuragdutt36/facebook-login-page/README.md

 # facebook-login-page
-I created this Facebook login page using Tailwind, and I learned so many things.
+Built Facebook login page using Tailwind, and learned so many things.